ENG1-team5/yorkPirates/README.md

 # How to work on this repo

 0. Install Temurin 11 from https://adoptium.net/

+    Ignore this step if you have Java installed.

     If you get an issue similar to `Incompatable major version 61` then you need to make sure that you installed Temurin 11

 1. Pull this repository using: